nessim-ben-ammar/cloud-vpn-pi/pi/scripts/README.md

    ./deploy_to_pi.sh
    ```

-   This syncs the VPN gateway scripts, copies your WireGuard config, and deploys the web UI to `~/vpn-web` on the Pi
+    This syncs the VPN gateway scripts, copies all per-location WireGuard configs, and deploys the web UI to `~/vpn-web` on
-   before enabling its systemd service via `sudo bash setup_web_service.sh`.
+    the Pi before enabling its systemd service via `sudo bash setup_web_service.sh`.

 2. **Connect to Pi:**
    ```bash